dlambert8/MCA-2024/README.md

 </tr>
 </table>

-Task 2: Here are the waveforms and the spectograms for my pieces
+Task 2: Here are the waveforms and the spectograms for my pieces.

 Below me is the waveform-based analysis on Berceuse n.
 3 Adea by Alessandro Amato.